Music Composition MA/M.Mus

 Application

-An application is not valid until the applicant has submitted the application and paid the application fee.
+An application is not valid until the applicable has submitted the application and paid the application fee.
 Applicants must submit the following documents:

 Applicants should submit a detailed record of higher education up to the present, including programs of study taken and grades achieved.
 This may be submitted in Icelandic or English.

 Applicants must submit one reference.
 The reference should not exceed one page.
 The reference can be submitted in Icelandic or English.
-Former students of the IAA do not have to submit a reference.
+Former students of the IAA don't have to submit a reference.

 Applicants add the referee (name and email) in the application form.
 When applicants have submitted the application, the referee will receive an email from the IAA asking him/her to submit a reference for the applicant.